Home

 • If you wash your applique blocks individually after stitching, the background can shrink more than you expect.

-To find the center of your background block match the top edge to the bottom and lightly press a crease.
+To find the center of your background fabric block match the top edge to the bottom and lightly press a crease.
 Open the block.

 Next fold the left edge to the right edge.
-Again, lightly press a crease
+Again, lightly press a crease.

 The intersection of these two lines is the block center.
 The lines, themselves, will be used as registration lines for placement.

-Our basket block is small enough that finding center wasn't needed.
 However, for a larger block that may take a while to stitch, you may wish to run a line of basting (in a color close to the background) along both creases.

-Create Units before Stitching
+Create units before stitching

-Our "Trick or Treat" basket has two pieces...a basket and a handle.
+Our simple "Trick or Treat" basket has two pieces...a basket and a handle.
 Let's make them into a single unit.

-Create the Placement Guide
+Create the placement guide

 Make an applique placement guide

-NOTE: If I was working on an asymmetrical design (one where the left and right sides didn't match) I would have traced a reverse image of the pattern.
+NOTE #1: If I was working on an asymmetrical design (one where the left and right sides didn't match) I would have traced a reverse image of the pattern.

-Glue the Basket Unit
+Glue the basket unit

 Place the basket (Rinsaway template up) on the placement guide in its position.